BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 updated as frequently as is practicable, particularly after the amount has been reset following a win.
 d.
-Where a jackpot is capped at a ceiling value, an explanation of how subsequent player contributions are handled should be provided (eg the operation of any redirected overflow or reserve pools)
+Where a jackpot is capped at a ceiling value, an explanation of how subsequent player contributions are handled should be provided (e.g. the operation of any redirected overflow or reserve pools)

 > **Implementation**